-Anyone can host a retrospective, but hosting a good retrospective takes some finesse.
-There are five key aspects that I believe are paramount to a good retrospective: Facilitation, Conversational Turn Taking, Format/Activity, Action Items, and Trust.
+Anyone can host a retrospective, but hosting a good retrospective takes finesse.
+There are five key aspects that are paramount to a good retrospective: Facilitation, Conversational Turn Taking, Format/Activity, Action Items, and Trust.

-Someone should volunteer to facilitate the meeting.
-This person will lead the chosen activity for the meeting.
-Depending on the activity, this can include: keeping a conversation timer, taking notes, or tracking whose turn it is to speak.
+Someone should volunteer to facilitate the meeting and lead the chosen activity.
+Depending on the activity, this can include taking notes, keeping a conversation timer, or tracking whose turn it is to speak.

-Having a facilitator isolates the responsibility of running the meeting to one person, allowing everyone else to concentrate on participating.
+A facilitator isolates the responsibility of running the meeting to one person and allows everyone else to concentrate on participating.

 Conversational Turn Taking

-It’s very important that everyone can be heard.
-Your team should decide on a signal that makes it clear you have something to say next.
-My team has opted to use a finger raise when you want to say something.
-Once the person currently speaking is done, they or the facilitator would motion to the next person in line to speak.
+It’s important that everyone is heard.
+Your team should decide on a signal that makes it clear when you have something to say.
+My team has opted to use a finger raise to signal when you want to say something.
+Once someone is done speaking, motion to the next person in line to speak.

 The primary motivation for the technique to is avoid interruptions and talking over each other.

-Picking a format gives the meeting structure and often an objective, allowing the team to work together towards a known and common goal.
+Picking a format gives the meeting structure and an objective, allowing the team to work together towards a known and shared goal.

 A necessary output of the meeting is a list of action items.
 An action item is a task that requires further action in order to accomplish it and is assigned to a specific person.
 You’ve probably experienced the situation where everyone agrees something should get done, but no one ever does it.

-Sometimes you run into an action item that isn’t a specific task, but possibly a general change in behavior that is meant to be actioned by the whole team.
-In this case, the real action item would be bearing the responsibility of shepherding the adoption of this new behavior for a couple weeks.
+Sometimes you run into an action item that isn’t a specific task, but possibly a general change in behavior that is meant to be addressed by the whole team.
+In this case, the action item would be shepherding the adoption of this new behavior for a couple weeks.

-Leaving the meeting with a list of action items ensures that the tasks you spent an hour finding, actually get done.
+Leaving the meeting with a list of action items ensures that the tasks you spent an hour discussing actually get done.